 Prometheus (2012) Director: Ridley Scott

 What initially began as a prequel effort to Alien by Ridley Scott and James Cameron was eventually thrown off course and delayed by the silly Alien vs Predator movies.
-Screenwriter Jon Spaihts approached Ridley Scott with the concept for an Alien prequel, but Damon Lindelof, the more experienced writer for shows like Lost, was brought on board for apparent script re-writes and to complete an acceptable plot.
-The resulting film Prometheus is beautifully shot, but its plot is found sorely lacking.
+Screenwriter Jon Spaihts approached Ridley Scott with the concept for an Alien prequel, but Damon Lindelof, the more experienced writer for shows like Lost, was brought onboard for apparent script re-writes and to complete an acceptable plot.
+The resulting film Prometheus is beautifully shot with a few interesting themes, but its plot is found sorely lacking.
 It stars big ticket names like: Noomi Rapace, Michael Fassbender, Charlize Theron, Guy Pearce, Idris Elba, and Logan Marshall-Green.
 Anticipation was high for Prometheus as Ridley Scott, director of the original Alien movie, returned in an effort to resurrect this franchise from the pits of the Alien vs Predator series.

 Prometheus continues a theme throughout the Alien series –that certain types of knowledge are not always good.
 For example, that knowledge of human origins will not necessarily answer any satisfying questions.
 As such there is an interesting debate between theology and atheism running under the surface in the film.
 Perhaps efforts to answer questions, in an effort to improve and extend human life, yield tragic ends.
 Why were human created?
 Simply because it was possible, and as such it is also possible to destroy humanity.
 I am really growing tired of these ancient alien theories that are being piled into movies.